yonathanHaile/My-New-Python/README.md

 # My-New-Python
-This is new Python  Code Training
+This is  new Python  Code practic